LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions_8wk.md

 Modify the home page of your review web site from the previous lab assignment.

-1. Add rules to the style sheet for the home page to:
+1. Add rules to the style sheet for the site to:
    - Set a fixed width for the body of the page.
    - Make the navigation links look like buttons by giving them:
      - A background color.